openvinotoolkit/model_server/docs/model_server_rest_api.md

 > **Note** : Only numerical data type is supported.

-This document covers following API:
+This document covers the following API:
 * <a href="#model-status">Model Status API</a>
 * <a href="#model-metadata">Model MetaData API </a>
 * <a href="#predict">Predict API </a>